charMstr/ft_services/srcs/grafana/README.md

 _Note: Grafana uses an internal database to store its dashboards, a default one is embeded within the server binary._

+## ADDING A DASHBOARD

+If you successfully add a dashbord through your .json file, it won't appear in the home page.
+You will have to click on the left pannel in manage dashboards!!

 ## RUNNING SERVICES IN THE SAME CONTAINER:

 - grafana-server